-ERMA® Deepwater Gulf Response, an online mapping tool integrating key environmental response information for decision makers, played a critical role in the response to the Deepwater Horizon oil spill and remains an active resource during continued response efforts and the Natural Resource Damage Assessment (NRDA) process.
+ERMA® Deepwater Gulf Response, an online mapping tool integrating key environmental response information for decision makers, played a critical role in the response to and the assessment of the Deepwater Horizon oil spill.

 The U.S. Coast Guard selected ERMA as the official Common Operating Picture for all federal, state and local spill responders during this incident in the Gulf of Mexico.